mertcancankaya/cyclistic-capstone/Cyclistic Google Capstone Project.md

 # Prepare

-All of the functions in this prepare stage, are done in R Studio.
+All of the functions in this preparation stage are done in R Studio.
 You can find the code of all processes in [this](cyclistic-cleaning-analysis.r) folder.

 I downloaded the last 12 months between July 2022 to June 2023 (link to the dataset).